Ear wax removal by microsuction

 Where and when

-Clinics are on Thursdays, Fridays and Saturday mornings dependent on demand at 18 Charles St, Bath, BA1 1HX.
+Clinics are on Mondays, Thursdays, Fridays and Saturday mornings dependent on demand at 18 Charles St, Bath, BA1 1HX.
 About a 2 min walk Green Park Station in Central Bath.
 Free parking is very close by.

 Home visits are available, please call Emma on 07966 205663

 Sister Emma Brown

 Emma is a Microsuction ear wax removal specialist and nurse (RGN) with over 25 years experience.
 Emma is trained to recognise abnormalities.
-If one is found Emma can make an immediate referral back to your own GP, or to the local acute hospital if your condition is considered urgent.
+If one is found Emma can make a referral back to your own GP.

 What is microsuction?